bocadilloproject/bocadillo/docs/getting-started/tutorial.md

 - Use providers to decouple resources and their consumers.
 - Test WebSocket and HTTP endpoints.

-The complete code for this tutorial is available on our GitHub repo: [get the code](https://github.com/bocadilloproject/bocadillo/blob/docs/docs/getting-started/tutorial/).
+The complete code for this tutorial is available on our GitHub repo: <repo-page to="docs/getting-started/tutorial" branch="docs" text="get the code"/>.
 All in all, the server and `providerconf.py` only add up to about 60 lines of code — pretty good bang for the buck!

 ## Next steps